| Title: | Structures for Preference Data |

 {PrefLib}: A Library for Preferences

-into a preferences
+into a preferences object.

-read_preflib( file, from_preflib = FALSE, preflib_url = "https://www.preflib.org/static/data" )
+read_preflib( file, from_preflib = FALSE, preflib_url = "https://raw.githubusercontent.com/PrefLib/PrefLib-Data/main/datasets/" )read_preflib( file, from_preflib = FALSE, preflib_url = "https://raw.githubusercontent.com/PrefLib/PrefLib-Data/main/datasets/" )

 file |